andresOchoaHernandez/VeroTest/README.md

 # VeroTest
-WebApp based on springboot, graphql and react to create/execute tests online
+WebApp based on springboot, graphql, react and redux to create/execute tests online.
+It was made as a final project for the course Dynamic Web Applications at UniVr.